Willa Cather Timeline

 1870 — Silas Garber, former captain in the United States Army, and four other men file homestead claims near a site that would soon become the town of Red Cloud, Nebraska.

 1871 — In Silas Garber’s dugout, Webster County and the town of Red Cloud are officially organized.

 1872 — Charles Cather and Mary Virginia Boak marry on December 5 at the home of the bride’s mother, Rachel Boak, in Virginia.

-Charles and Mary Virginia give birth to their first child December 7.
+Charles and Mary Virginia welcome their first child December 7.
 Willa Cather is born in Back Creek Valley, Virginia, and baptized “Wilella” after an aunt on her father’s side of the family.
 She will change her birth year to 1876 and her name to “Willa” later.

 1874 — Willa Cather and her parents move into the home of her paternal grandparents, William and Caroline Cather.
 The house, called Willow Shade, is located in an area near Back Creek, Virginia.
 Also joining the Cathers at Willow Shade is Willa’s maternal grandmother Rachel Boak.
 Charles begins raising sheep.

-1877 — William and Caroline Cather follow the lead of George and Frances Cather by moving to Webster County, Nebraska, not far from Red Cloud.
+1877 — William and Caroline Cather follow the lead of George and Frances Cather by moving to Webster County, Nebraska.

 1879 — Railroad begins operating in Red Cloud.